About the River

 How many miles should we expect to cover?
 Where should we put in and take out at?

+First, be sure the use the Tripinator for a suggested trip.
 In general, you’ll cover 3 miles per hour for the time you’re on the water (not sitting on a sand bar), this of course doesn’t factor in the day that you have a steady 12 mph headwind.
 So, if you’re thinking you want to paddle for 6 total hours over 2 days, times 3 mph…you’re looking at roughly an 18 mile trip.
 We have two options, a 16 mile (Muscoda to Boscobel) and 23 mile (Gotham to Boscobel) trip for you to choose from.
+If this is your first trip with us we suggest you look at trips that terminate in Boscobel.
+Also, we highly recommend that if you’re torn between two trips, choose the one with a lessor distance – you’re better off finishing and wishing you’d done more than think it was never going to end.
+Also, if you’re going with a group of folks who’ve never canoe camped – go with a shorter distance as they may not be as enthusiastic as you are:-)

 a